charlola/hugo-theme-charlolamode/README.md

 ### charlola.mode

 This website theme is based on the Hugo framework.
+This is a modification of the templates [PaperMod](https://github.com/adityatelange/hugo-PaperMod) and [hugo-paper](https://github.com/nanxiaobei/hugo-paper).
 It's quick and easy to use with minimal design and the most basic functions.

 Check out my website to see a similar example: www.heycharlola.com